 The Digital Media Center and Homewood Student Affairs offer an annual grant program for students who can demonstrate a new and creative use of technology.

 You need not to be an artist to make creative use of technology.
 Through this grant we hope to inspire creative interactions between humans and technology.
 Projects may range from inception through development of new processes, tools, interfaces, and static and interactive works of art.

-Any full-time student enrolled in the Schools of Art & Sciences or Engineering may apply for the grant.
+– Full-time students enrolled in the JHU Schools of Art & Sciences or Engineering.

 The application should contain:

 Note: We highly recommend contacting the Director of the Digital Media Center (410-516-4288, email@example.com) to discuss project idea before submitting a grant proposal.

 A committee made up of Digital Media Center professional and student staff will review all of the proposals.
 The total amount of grant money available is $4,000 and the committee will try to fund several worthy projects.
 Proposals will be judged using the following criteria:

 - Creativity and originality of the idea – 35%

 - Integration of art and technology – 35%

 - Cost consciousness – 10%